nmfs-opensci/CloudComputingSetup/README.md

 NOAA Fisheries Cloud Program rolled out a Cloud Compute Accelerator Pilot in early 2025: [Enhancing NOAA Fisheries’ Mission with Google Cloud Workstations](https://docs.google.com/document/d/1u7R5KjfEDYdwYTvO9kU6EyeHfG7dV9TQizIyCn8seO0/edit?tab=t.0).
 Following the conclusion of this Pilot Program, they have compiled [Frequently Asked Questions](https://docs.google.com/document/d/1U1PzGS7G70xsXtD6F6WxkjTSCw7bwNVyZ-YnFyOLOqU/edit?tab=t.0) for pilot participants and new users.

+## Setting up a Google Cloud Workstation

+Selecting the right size, importance of shutting down workstation when done, when to use/not to use workstations, etc.

+## Requesting a Google Data Bucket

+Work through local IT.
+[Add instructions for each Center here?]
+Reference [Eli's documentation about servers vs objects](https://nmfs-opensci.github.io/EDMW-EarthData-Workshop-2025/content/why-cloud.html) related to Google shared drive vs buckets and speed.

+## Linking Workstation to GitHub

+## Linking Workstation to Bucket

+### Reading from Buckets

+### Writing to Buckets

 ## Acknowledgements